What is Amino Support?

-Avoid if taking the following medications: ace inhibitors, activated charcoal, anticoagulant/antiplatelet drugs (including warfarin), anticonvulsants, antihypertensive drugs, blood thinners, diuretics, chloroquine, clozapine, glucuronidated drugs, lactulose, lithium, nitroglycerin, or steroids.
+DO NOT TAKE if you are taking the following medications: ACE inhibitors, anticoagulant/antiplatelet drugs (including warfarin), anticonvulsants, antihypertensive drugs, blood thinners, chloroquine, clozapine, glucuronidated drugs, lactulose, lithium, and/or nitroglycerin.

 - Research and Science.
 Klaire Labs. https://klaire.com/researchandscience/.
 Accessed 11 August 2020.